aayush-kumar-codes/personalized-recipe-generator/README.md

 - Install the dependencies
 bash
 npm install
-- Set up your environment variables (create a `.env` file) bash touch .env
+- Set up environment variables (create a `.env` file) bash touch .env
 - Start the development server bash npm start
 ## Usage
-1. Open your web browser and navigate to `http://localhost:3000`.
-2. Create an account or log in to your existing profile.
-3. Input your available ingredients and dietary preferences.
+Once the application is running, navigate to `http://localhost:3000` in your web browser.
+You can create an account, log in, and start generating personalized recipes based on your available ingredients and dietary preferences.
-4. Browse personalized recipe suggestions and save your favorites.
-5. Plan your meals for the week and generate shopping lists.

 ## API Documentation
 For detailed API documentation, please refer to the [API Documentation](https://github.com/aayush-kumar-codes/personalized-recipe-generator/wiki/API-Documentation).